PrestaShop/open-source/content/maintainers-guide/releasing-prestashop/preliminary-tasks.md

     ```

 {{% notice tip %}}
-Starting of Prestashop 8.1, version, contants have now changed location and are now located in `src/Core/Version.php`
+Starting of Prestashop 8.1, version contants have now changed location and are now located in `src/Core/Version.php`

 Make a pull request and have it merged.